MSPE – Medical Student Performance Evaluation (For Post-Graduate Training)

 Below are the components of the MSPE

 - Student’s legal name and year in school

 - Name and location of the medical school

 This section includes information intended to help a residency program selection committee review applicants holistically to achieve a residency class that brings a diverse set of background experiences, characteristics and perspectives.
-This section should be presented as a bulleted list.
-Each characteristic should be described in 2 sentences or less.
-Provide a maximum of three characteristics highlighting the most salient noteworthy characteristics of the student.
+Students have the opportunity to develop their own noteworthy characteristics in collaboration with their ADCEs.

-- This section includes information about the student’s academic performance and professional attributes in preclinical/basic science coursework and core clinical and elective rotations.
-It should also include a separate statement regarding the student’s attainment of professional standards as defined by your school.
+This section includes information about the student’s academic performance and professional attributes in the preclinical curriculum and the LIC.
+It will also include a professional assessment.
+Graphic representations of the student’s performance and narrative comments are included.

 Medical School Information

 This last section provides institution-specific information and is included and unchanged for all students.